ClevelandOnRails/rubyonrailsbook/src/chapters/chapter_1.md

 ![Hello rails!](images/002.png)

 <!-- we'll stick with pure markdown for now, images be durned!-->

+Shut down your server by using the keyboard shortcut <kdb>Ctrl-C</kdb>

 Now lets take a little walk through everything.